JeffreyZhuang/AvionicsHardware/README.md

 - Add a power pin on SWD interface for STlink level shifter
 - 0 ohm resistors in case I want to add series resistors or inductors or filtering capacitors later
 - Ground pour on all layers
+- Use 5v SMPS instead of 5.1v for consistency